 The use of a connector saver for ground testing shall not alter the performance of the equipment.

+RF savers are known to introduce extra insertion losses, in the range of 0,1 dB.

 ECSS-E-ST-20_0020053

 It shall be ensured that erroneous mating is avoided by connector keying or marking.